 Regent College is delighted to announce that Master of Divinity (MDiv) students will be able to pursue a concentration in chaplaincy starting in the 2022/2023 academic year.
 This new concentration meets the growing needs of a world where increasingly more organizations are interested in the spiritual health of the people they work with, while setting our students up for a rich and meaningful career as spiritual care providers.

 "This is quite new for Regent College," says Regent's Associate Professor of Pastoral Theology Mark Glanville.
-"We are taking Clinical Pastoral Education (CPE) seriously and encouraging our students to learn about it, think about it, and either dip their toes in the water and take a unit of CPE or consider a career in chaplaincy.
+"We are taking Clinical Psychospiritual Education (CPE) seriously and encouraging our students to learn about it, think about it, and either dip their toes in the water and take a unit of CPE or consider a career in chaplaincy.
 Many students find CPE training life-changing.
 I'm excited about the potential of this concentration as we deepen our partnership with Vancouver's CPE programs at Vancouver Coastal Health, Fraser Health, and Providence Health."

-The Chaplaincy concentration integrates Clinical Pastoral Education (CPE) training with our Master of Divinity (MDiv) program, and helps students start the journey towards a professional spiritual care career in a variety of fields: healthcare, corrections, military, education, shelters, marketplace, and more.
+The Chaplaincy concentration integrates Clinical Psychospiritual Education (CPE) training with our Master of Divinity (MDiv) program, and helps students start the journey towards a professional spiritual care career in a variety of fields: healthcare, corrections, military, education, shelters, marketplace, and more.

 Having begun his chaplaincy vocation eleven years ago, Matthew Heyn (MDiv '17) started work as a spiritual care practitioner for Vancouver Coastal Health (VCH) while studying at Regent.
 Today, he is a Certified CPE Supervisor-Educator with the Canadian Association for Spiritual Care (CASC/ACSS) at Vancouver General Hospital (VGH), where he visits patients and journeys with CPE students as they work out their calling to provide spiritual care.